medinammartin3/Inscriptions_UdeM/README.md

 ## Description

-Java client-server application that allows users (students) to register for courses with an implemented graphical interface (implemented with JavaFX).
+Java client-server application that allows users (students) to register to their courses with a graphical interface implemented with JavaFX and a CSV database.

 * To see a demonstration video, click the following link : [https://youtu.be/T4D-IG02jn4?si=mEUauNpoNBSZ2QEf](https://youtu.be/T4D-IG02jn4?si=mEUauNpoNBSZ2QEf)